 Jersey Shore pizza is quite possibly the most crave-inducing, comforting, and satisfying creation ever made.
 So when I tell you that I miss pizza, it has some serious longing and heartache attached to it.

 Seriously, I could write a sonnet.
 But I'll spare you.

 So.
 I'm really excited that I've put together this 8SAFE pizza recipe and I hope you like it as much as I do.
 Or in the least, that you're able to use it as a jumping off point to modify it and make it your own.
 I know I for one can't wait to experiment with more combos like sausage & peppers and all veggie using the goodies from my CSA boxed share.

 *Excitement aside, let's be real folks — this will not taste like Pat's, or Vesuvio's, or whatever your hometown favorite is.
 Because seriously — can anything compare to your fave???
 No. So let's not even go there.*

-But ya gotta trust me and try this recipe because it may be a total game-changer for you too!
+But try this recipe because it may be a total game changer for you too.

 I was a pepperoni kid, so for me it's all about the 'roni.
 And truth be told: I think the pepperoni is the reason why I don't miss the cheese (seriously!).
 I use this Applegate Naturals Uncured Pepperoni.
 Most of my local stores carry it and it tastes awesome.